Earle Cabell

-Earle Cabell (October 27, 1906 – September 24, 1975) was a Texas politician who served as mayor of Dallas, Texas.
+Earle Cabell (October 27, 1906 – September 24, 1975) was an American politician who served as the 48th mayor of Dallas from 1961 to 1964.
 Cabell was mayor at the time of the assassination of United States President John F. Kennedy and was later a member of the U.S. House of Representatives.
+He was a conservative Democrat.

 Early life

 Cabell was born in Dallas.
 He graduated from North Dallas High School in 1925.
 He attended Texas A&M University for one term, where he met Jack Crichton and H.R.
 "Bum" Bright, and thereafter Southern Methodist University for one term.

 He and his brothers founded Cabell's Inc., a chain of dairies and convenience stores.
-He later became involved with banking and other investments.
-In April 1961, he was elected mayor to succeed Robert L. Thornton.
+He was Executive Vice-President and later President of the company at the time it was sold to Southland Corporation.
+He also served as Vice-President of the Dallas chapter of the Texas Manufacturers Association, and possessed membership of the Dallas Sales Executive Club and the Dallas Crime Commission.

+Cabell was a member of the Dallas Crusade for Freedom.
+He attended the founding of the Dallas chapter of the John Birch Society.

 Family

-Cabell was the youngest of four sons of the then former Dallas Mayor Ben E. Cabell and also the grandson of the former Dallas Mayor William L. Cabell.
-He was the brother of Charles Cabell, who was deputy director of the Central Intelligence Agency until Charles was fired in the wake of the Bay of Pigs invasion.
+Cabell was the youngest of four sons of the then former Dallas Mayor Ben E. Cabell and also the grandson of the former Dallas Mayor and Confederate General William L. Cabell.
+He was the brother of Charles Cabell, who was deputy director of the Central Intelligence Agency from 1953 to 1962.

+Mayor of Dallas

+In his campaign for mayor Cabell ran on a virulently anti-communist platform.
+He condemned proposals for slum clearance and urban redevelopment in Dallas as "the most socialistic measure to be passed onto the citizens of Dallas".
+Cabell's focus on these issues was a factor in his election victory in 1961.
+When elected he appeared on WFAA-TV to introduce the documentary Communist Encirclement produced by George S. Benson's "National Education Program".
+Cabell was a supporter of anti-communist General Edwin Walker, who he declared an honorary citizen of Dallas and presented with a cowboy hat during an event at the Memorial Auditorium.

+In October 1961 President Kennedy flew to Dallas but when he arrived at the airport he was greeted only by the Dallas chief of police.
+Cabell claimed he was too busy to meet Kennedy and the White House was reportedly "steaming over the official brush-off".